SerpRateAI/datasets/README.md

 2. *similarity* - the cross correlation similarity with the origin bubble event
 3. *template_id* - the template ID for the detected events, there was only one bubble template so this column is always 0
 4. *ones* - a column of 1s to make a cumulative count plot easy to make

+## Daily Precipitation

+This data set was constructed from ERA5-land daily precipitation data and the hydrobasins catchement shape files.

+It has the following columns:

+1. *system:time_start* - date for precipitation
+2. *total_precipitation_sum* - the total accumulated precipitation for the day